-What if you could change the game and help create a genuinely supportive environment at work?
+What if you could change the game and take small steps to help create a genuinely supportive environment at work?

-I know what you’re thinking.
+You’re probably thinking.
 “I’m already stressed and overworked as it is!
-Why the hell should I be worried about other people?”
-And I get it.
-But hear me out.
+Why the heck should I be worried about other people?”

 The only effort required is noticing.
-As humans, we have a strong need to be noticed and acknowledged.
-For the work we do and also when we’re struggling and need support.
+You have a strong need to be noticed and acknowledged.
+For the work you do and also when you’re struggling and need support.

 You don’t have to make grand gestures – no mountains need to be moved.
-Doing small, kind things for others not only helps them but makes you feel good too (bonus!).
+Doing small, kind things for others not only helps them but makes you feel good too.

 Know a co-worker who’s feeling under the weather?
-Grab some soup for her while you’re out for lunch.
+Grab some soup or a hot cup of tea for her while you’re out for lunch.